Kharacternyk/viter/README.rst

 Manual installation
 ~~~~~~~~~~~~~~~~~~~

-Viter requires GTK, VTE and Python with bindings for GTK.
+Viter requires VTE and Python with bindings to GTK.
 On Arch you may want to run this:

 .. code-block:: bash